Liberdus/explorer/benchmark/CLI-TESTING.md

 - Uses combined CSV with all data types
 - 50% transactions, 30% accounts, 10% receipts, 10% cycles
 - Simulates realistic mixed traffic
+- Data collected in random order for diverse sampling
+- **npm script auto-generates**: JSON results + HTML report

+### What You Get

+When using the npm scripts (`npm run benchmark:artillery-*`), you automatically get:

+1. **Real-time console metrics** during the test
+2. **JSON results** saved to `artillery-results.json`
+3. **Interactive HTML report** (`artillery-results.json.html`) with:
+   - 📊 Interactive charts and graphs
+   - 📈 Response time distribution
+   - 🎯 Latency percentiles visualization
+   - 📋 Detailed scenario breakdowns
+   - 🔥 Request rate over time

+**Note**: You may see a deprecation warning about `artillery report` - it still works fine for local HTML generation.

 ### Custom Artillery Options